NordVPN vs ExpressVPN comparison in 2025

 With NordVPN’s SmartPlay, the experience was smooth.
 There’s nothing extra to set up – once I connected to a server, SmartPlay was already working in the background.
 This made streaming geo-restricted content, like Netflix and Hulu, easy.
 I liked that I still got all the VPN security benefits, like encryption, while streaming.
 I didn’t have to worry about privacy, and the process was seamless.
 Just connect, and it works.

 ExpressVPN’s MediaStreamer is built for devices that don’t support VPNs, like smart TVs or gaming consoles.
 I couldn’t test it directly because I didn’t have those devices on hand, but I can see why it’s useful for people with those setups.
 However, MediaStreamer doesn’t provide VPN-level security – there’s no encryption, and you can’t change your virtual location.
-You also have to register your IP address on ExpressVPN’s website to use it, which adds a small extra step, but it’s fairly simple.
+You also have to register your IP address on ExpressVPN’s website to use it, which adds a small extra but straightforward step.

-In the match of NordVPN vs ExpressVPN, if you want something simple and secure, NordVPN’s SmartPlay is excellent because it just works without any extra effort.
-But if you have a device that doesn’t support VPNs, ExpressVPN’s MediaStreamer is a solid option, even though you’ll miss out on privacy protections.
+In the NordVPN vs ExpressVPN match, if you want something simple and secure, NordVPN’s SmartPlay is excellent because it works without extra effort.
+However, if you have a device that doesn’t support VPNs, ExpressVPN’s MediaStreamer is a solid option, even though you’ll miss out on privacy protections.

 After testing both NordVPN’s Threat Protection Pro and ExpressVPN’s Threat Manager, it became clear that NordVPN provides stronger overall protection, especially when blocking malicious sites.
 While ExpressVPN does a decent job at blocking trackers, its performance in detecting dangerous links wasn’t as reliable.
 Moreover, these performance results were similar in our November 2024 and January 2025 tests.